harbaum/galagino/README.md

 the refresh rate of the original arcade machine.
 30Hz is sufficient for a very fluid gameplay.
 However, with displays coping with 80MHz SPI clock, Galagino will run at full 60Hz refresh.

-Later in this project the first and third placed games on the Killer List of Video games were added together with a little menu at startup.

 ## Youtube videos